 How do I access the service?

 Orthodontic treatment is normally only provided for children and young adults (under 18) for free on the NHS.
+Adults who have more severe problems necessitating treatment combining orthodontics with surgery may also qualify for NHS treatment.
 You will be referred to the service by a healthcare professional e.g. GP or dentist, and an appointment will be arranged to see you at North Devon District Hospital.
 One of our Consultant Orthodontists will then see you and advise you on your treatment options.
 You may be referred by another team within the hospital e.g. Maxillofacial team, if orthodontic treatment is required.

 What treatment is available?